akulagrawal/iitg_gpu/README.md

 ## Steps to use a custom Docker Image

+This is required when the default image does not contain a program that you want to use.

 1. Make an account on [Dockerhub](https://hub.docker.com).

 2. Link your Dockerhub account to your Github account.